Supersymmetric hybrid inflation with non-minimal coupling to gravity: Superconformal theory in supergravity

 and

-where $\xi = -\frac{1}{6} +\frac{\chi}{4}$.
+where $\bar{X}$ and $\bar{\Phi}$ are complex conjugate fields of $X$ and $\Phi$ respectively, and $\xi = -\frac{1}{6} +\frac{\chi}{4}$.
 It is now obvious that when $\xi = -\frac{1}{6}$ or $\chi = 0$, all scalar fields in Jordan frame are conformally coupled to gravity.
 However, when $\xi = -\frac{1}{3}$ or $\chi = -\frac{2}{3}$ the imaginary part of the scalar field $\Phi$ is decoupled from the curvature scalar $R$, i.e. it is minimally coupled to gravity.
-Similarly, when $\xi = 0$ or $\chi = \frac{2}{3}$, the real part of the scalar field $\Phi$ is minimally coupled to gravity \cite{Ferrara0, Kallosh}.
+Similarly, when $\xi = 0$ or $\chi = \frac{2}{3}$, the real part of the scalar field $\Phi$ is minimally coupled to gravity \cite{Ferrara0,Kallosh}.
 As we are interested in the non-minimal coupling of the real part of the scalar field $\Phi$ with gravity, so we must have $\xi > 0$.
 This will introduce the non-minimal coupling term in the action (\ref{eq1}) for the real part of the scalar field $\Phi$ as $\frac{\xi}{2}\phi^2 R$, where $\phi/\sqrt{2} = \left(\Phi+\bar{\Phi}\right)/2$ is the real part of $\Phi$.
-For such non-minimal coupling, the F-term supergravity potential in CSS Einstein frame in general, with our present scalar fields can be expressed as
+For such non-minimal coupling, the F-term supergravity potential in the Einstein frame in general, with our present scalar fields can be calculated from the formula in equation (\ref{eq6}) and this potential in the Jordan frame can be found as

 Thus, the above discussion showed that it is possible to get inflation models in supergravity with the non-minimal coupling to gravity.
+In the following we will make a study of the inflationary dynamics arising out of the generic F-term supergravity potential in the Einstein frame for a given superpotential discussed in the next section.
 Throughout our above and further discussion we used the unit with $M_P = 1$, which can be recovered wherever is required.